sinricpro/help-docs/pages/custom-templates.md

 | [Temperature Sensor]({{ site.github.url }}/pages/device-templates/capabilities/temperature-sensor.html) | [Thermostat]({{ site.github.url }}/pages/device-templates/capabilities/thermostat.html) | [Toggle]({{ site.github.url }}/pages/device-templates/capabilities/toggle.html) |
 | [Volume]({{ site.github.url }}/pages/device-templates/capabilities/volume.html) | | |

+### Limitations
+The number of capabilities you can add is based on your total licenses.
+Each license allows you to add one capability to your custom device type.

+When you sign up, your initial subscription includes 3 devices, allowing you to add 3 capabilities.
+If you purchase an additional 1-device subscription, your total increases to 4 devices, entitling you to 4 capabilities.
+Adding another 1-device subscription brings your total to 5 devices, allowing you to add 5 capabilities.

+To expand your available capabilities, simply purchase additional device licenses.

 ### How to make a custom device type?

 Let's create a custom device type called **Washing Machine**, learn how to define differet wash modes like: *Hot, Warm and Cold* and generate the code it and control using Amazon Alexa and Goole Home.